Pconti31/GUIslice-Solutions/apps/no-flicker-graph/README.md

 Demonstrates how to display your graphs without any major flicker.

 <p>
-This was oroginally a simple demonstration of how to use the extended element XGraph since people kept asking how to use it.
+This was originally a simple demonstration of how to use the extended element XGraph since people kept asking how to use it.
 Hpwever, I found the screen flicker so annoying that I finally modified the original XGraph code to erase old data before display new data.
 If you run this on a ESP32 no flicker will be noticeable.